Privacy

 Data protection legislation

 The UK General Data Protection Regulation and the Data Protection Act 2018 together determine how, when and why any organisation can process personal data.
 Personal data is any information that can identify a living individual.
 These laws exist to ensure that your data is managed safely and used responsibly.
 They also provide you with certain rights in respect of your data and create a responsibility on us, as a user of personal data, to provide you with certain information.
-While most of this information is available elsewhere on our website and other promotional materials, gathering it here in one place should make it easier for you.

 If you have any queries about how your personal data is used, please contact external.affairs@ons.gov.uk.